| |

 had an estimated population of 2,180,000.

-Map of Uzbekistan, Central Asia
+Central Asia |

-Here are some other web sites about Uzbekistan:
+Here are some other web sites about Uzbekistan::

 Here are some books about travel to Uzbekistan: